WebberZone/popular-authors/readme.txt

 * Custom Time Range: List popular authors within a specific time range (eg. last 1 day, last 7 days, last 30 days, etc.) or show the all-time favorites
 * Shortcode: Use the `[wzpa_popular_authors]` shortcode to display your most popular authors anywhere in your posts or pages
 * Template tags: Use `wzpa_list_popular_authors()` to display the popular authors programmatically in your theme files or plugins
+* Inbuilt Styles: You can select between two inbuilt styles or create your own using CSS

 = Contribute =

-Popular Authors is also available on [Github](https://github.com/webberzone/popular-authors) So, if you've got some cool feature that you'd like to implement into the plugin or a bug you've been able to fix, consider forking the project and sending me a pull request.
+Popular Authors is also available on [Github](https://github.com/webberzone/popular-authors).
+If you've got some cool feature that you'd like to implement into the plugin or a bug you've been able to fix, consider forking the project and sending me a pull request.
 Please don't use that for support requests.

 == Screenshots ==